USS Constitution: Change of command

 Routine patrols again occupied Constitution for the next two months, until 13 July, when the mainmast trouble of a few months before recurred.
-She put into Cap Français for repairs.
+The ship put into Cape François for repairs.
+While leaving the roads of Cape Francois on 22 July she struck a reef and was pulled off 45 minutes later.
 With the terms of enlistment soon to expire for the sailors aboard her, she made preparations to return to the United States and was relieved of duty by Constellation on 23 July.
-Constitution escorted 12 merchantmen to Philadelphia on her return voyage, and on 24 August put in at Boston, where she received new masts, sails, and rigging.
+Constitution escorted 12 merchantmen to Philadelphia on her return voyage, and on 25 August arrived in President Roads, off Boston, and put in quarantine.
+She received new masts, sails, and rigging.
 Even though peace was imminent between the United States and France, Constitution again sailed for the West Indies on 17 December as squadron flagship, rendezvousing with Congress, Adams, Augusta, Richmond, and Trumbull.
 Although no longer allowed to pursue French shipping, the squadron was assigned to protect American shipping and continued in that capacity until April 1801, when Herald arrived with orders for the squadron to return to the United States.
-Constitution returned to Boston, where she lingered; she was finally scheduled for an overhaul in October, but it was later canceled.
+Constitution returned to Boston.
+Captain Talbot resigned his Commission 8 September 1801 and Lt.Isaac Hull was ordered to take command in a letter dated 21 September 1801.
+She was finally scheduled for an overhaul, Captain Samuel Nicholson was ordered to supervise the work in a letter dated 1 April 1802.
+It was canceled in a letter dated 18 June with the crew ordered discharged, Capt.
+Nicholson was relieved by her Sailing Master Nathaniel Harden.
 She was placed in ordinary on 2 July 1802.